 The town became Protestant in 1544.
 In 1562, the leader of the overthrown Székely uprising was executed in the city market, and the Diet made the decision in the town and ruled that the Hungarian Székely commoners should be regarded as serfs, thus depriving them of their privileges.

 Segesvár was taken by Voivode Michael in 1600.
 In August 1601, the Imperial troops of General Basta attacked the Saxon inhabitants of Segesvár, and in December of this year, the men of Prince Báthory Zsigmond captured it with a trick.
-Unfortunately, his Cossack mercenaries plundered the Hegyi church (built in 1350) and took away the silver statues of the 12 Disciplines.
+Unfortunately, his Cossack mercenaries plundered the Hegyi church (it was built in 1350) and took away the silver statues of the 12 Disciplines.